luisabreu102030/skin_cancer/README.md

     <img src="/readme_images/cancer_types_prevalence_gender.png">
 </div>

-It is observable that skin cancer cases are more frequent in patients with age comprehended between 40 and 55 years.
-There are records of patients with age equals to 0, therefor it is needed to confirm these data.
+It is observed that skin cancer cases are more prevalent in patients aged between 40 and 55 years.
+There are records of patients with an age of 0, so it is necessary to verify this information.

 <div align="center">
     <img src="/readme_images/gender_age_plot.png">